Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and geo-topographic and climatic data: Experimental results

 \subsection{SIPNA level 2}

-Again, including ancillary information improves the spectral unmixing task even in a much more difficult spectral unmixing setting (Table \ref{table:results_n2}).
-Compared to the baseline, the best performing model (including all the ancillary data) decreases the MAE, RMSE and RRMSE by 0.31\%, 0.28\% and 1.68\%, respectively and increases CC and F1-score by 0.0160 and 0.0188, respectively.
+Similarly, we evaluated the proposed model on these input combinations: (spectro-temporal data), (spectro-temporal data + geo-topographic data), (spectro-temporal data + climatic data) and (spectro-temporal data + geo-topographic and climatic data) considering SIPNA level 2.
+We also include the results of a baseline model trained from scratch on spectro-temporal data only to show how the pretraining on TimeSpec4LULC dataset is beneficial for level 2 as well.
+The results of these five models in terms of the average MAE, RMSE, RRMSE, CC, F1-score, RRMSE gain, CC gain across the ten classes of level 2 are provided in Table \ref{table:results_n2}.
+Aditionally, the computational complexity of each model is expressed in terms of MFLOPs in the last column.
+Again, we can see in the first two rows that by just pretraining our model in TimeSpec4LULC dataset improves the results in every metric, proving the value of pretraining DL models in similar tasks to achieve better performance.
+Similarly, including ancillary information improves the spectral unmixing task even in a much more difficult spectral unmixing setting (Table \ref{table:results_n2}).
+Compared to the baseline, the best performing model (including all the ancillary data) decreases the MAE, RMSE and RRMSE by 0.56\%, 0.65\% and 2.80\%, respectively and increases CC and F1-score by 0.0320 and 0.0332, respectively.

 In the same way as in level 1, Figure \ref{fig:comparison_n2} shows a comparison between the baseline model and the model including geo-topographic and climatic data for every class in each of the five metrics used for evaluation.
 In general, adding ancillary information improves the abundances predictions of all the classes.
 The best performance is achieved in "woody crops" and "annual crops" classes in terms of CC, F1-score and RRMSE.
 Besides, adding the ancillary information to the model achieves a greater improvement for the classes with the worst results like "combinations of croplands and vegetation", "barelands" and "artificial".